just-buildsystem/justbuild/doc/tutorial/hello-world.md

 Note that these two programs, `just-mr` and `just`, can also be run individually.
-To do so, first run `just-mr` with `setup` and capture the path to the generated build configuration from stdout by assigning it to a shell variable (e.g., `CONF`).
-Afterwards, `just` can be called to perform the actual build by explicitly specifying the configuration file via `-C`:
+To do so, first run `just-mr` with `setup` and capture the path to the generated build configuration from stdout (above omitted from the log message as `"..."`) by assigning it to a shell variable (e.g., `CONF`).
+Afterwards, `just` can be called to perform the actual build by explicitly specifying the configuration file via `-C`, e.g.:

 ``` sh
 $ CONF=$(just-mr setup tutorial)